DOI-ONRR/doi-extractives-data/src/markdown/how-it-works/onshore-oil-gas.md

 ---
-title: Onshore Oil & Gas | How it Works
+title: Onshore Oil & Gas | How it Works | Natural Resources Revenue Data
 layout: howitworks-process
 tag:
 - How it works